Gtomika/tframework-core/README.md

 The versions can be taken from the releases page of the [core module](https://github.com/Gtomika/tframework-core/releases) and the [test module](https://github.com/Gtomika/tframework-test/releases).

+It is recommended to start from the [quickstart document](./docs/quickstart.md) to get a feel of the framework.
+An [example project](https://github.com/Gtomika/tframework-example) is also available.

 ## Features

 This is a high level overview of the features of the framework.
 For more detailed information, linked